macmade/dotfiles/README.md

 About
 -----

-Various configuration files I use.
+These are the various configuration files I use on my computer systems.
 Feel free to use them as you like if you think they're useful to you.

 Repository Infos